arielmachado-uy/ultra-api-challenge/README.md

 <br>

 **Tech Stack**
-- The test case was automated using Cypress and Typescript
+- The test cases were automated using Cypress and Typescript
 - Current project can be found here: https://github.com/arielmachado-uy/ultra-api-challenge

 <br>